-10.2(c) Second Amendment to the Second Amended and Restated Loan Agreement, dated as of November 4, 2020, between Bank of America, N.A. and Hooker Furniture Corporation, Bradington-Young, LLC, Sam Moore Furniture LLC, and Home Meridian Group, LLC (incorporated by reference to Exhibit 10.1 of the Company's Form 10-Q (SEC File No. 000-25349) filed on December 10, 2020) 10.2(d) Third Amendment to Second Amended and Restated Loan Agreement, dated as of January 27, 2021, between Bank of America, N.A. and Hooker Furniture Corporation, Bradington-Young, LLC, Sam Moore Furniture LLC and Home Meridian Group, LLC (incorporated by reference to Exhibit 10.1 of the Company's Form 8-K (SEC File No. 000-25349) filed on January 28, 2021) 10.2(e) Fourth Amendment to Second Amended and Restated Loan Agreement, dated as of July 26, 2022, between Bank of America, N.A. and Hooker Furnishings Corporation, Bradington-Young, LLC, Sam Moore Furniture LLC and Home Meridian Group, LLC (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K (SEC File No. 000-25349) filed on July 28, 2022).
+10.2(c) Second Amendment to the Second Amended and Restated Loan Agreement, dated as of November 4, 2020, between Bank of America, N.A. and Hooker Furniture Corporation, Bradington-Young, LLC, Sam Moore Furniture LLC, and Home Meridian Group, LLC (incorporated by reference to Exhibit 10.1 of the Company's Form 10-Q (SEC File No. 000-25349) filed on December 10, 2020).
+10.2(d) Third Amendment to Second Amended and Restated Loan Agreement, dated as of January 27, 2021, between Bank of America, N.A. and Hooker Furniture Corporation, Bradington-Young, LLC, Sam Moore Furniture LLC and Home Meridian Group, LLC (incorporated by reference to Exhibit 10.1 of the Company's Form 8-K (SEC File No. 000-25349) filed on January 28, 2021) 10.2(e) Fourth Amendment to Second Amended and Restated Loan Agreement, dated as of July 26, 2022, between Bank of America, N.A. and Hooker Furnishings Corporation, Bradington-Young, LLC, Sam Moore Furniture LLC and Home Meridian Group, LLC (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K (SEC File No. 000-25349) filed on July 28, 2022).
 10.2(f) Security Agreement (Assignment of Life Insurance Policy as Collateral), dated July 26, 2022, by and between Hooker Furnishings Corporation and Bank of America, N.A. (incorporated by reference to Exhibit 10.2 to the Company's Current Report on Form 8-K (SEC File No. 000-25349) filed on July 28, 2022) 10.3 Asset Purchase Agreement dated January 31, 2022 by and among the Company, Sunset West, Wes Stewart, Heath Malone and Martin Jamroz (incorporated by reference to Exhibit 10.1 of the Company's Form 8-K (SEC File No. 000-25349) filed on February 1, 2022) 21 List of Subsidiaries: Bradington-Young LLC, a North Carolina limited liability company Home Meridian Group, LLC, a Virginia limited liability company Sam Moore Furniture LLC, a Virginia limited liability company 23 Consent of Independent Registered Public Accounting Firm (filed herewith) 31.1 Rule 13a-14(a) Certification of the Company's principal executive officer (filed herewith) 31.2 Rule 13a-14(a) Certification of the Company's principal financial officer (filed herewith) 32.1 Rule 13a-14(b) Certification of the Company's principal executive officer and principal financial officer pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 101 The following financial statements from the Company's Annual Report on Form 10-K for the fiscal year ended January 29, 2023, formatted in Interactive Extensible Business Reporting Language ("IXBRL"): (i) consolidated balance sheets, (ii) consolidated statements of operations, (iii) consolidated statements of comprehensive income, (iv) consolidated statements of cash flows, (v) consolidated statements of shareholders' equity and (vi) the notes to the consolidated financial statements, tagged as blocks of text (filed herewith) 104 Cover page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101)
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 97 Hooker Furnishings Corporation Compensation Recoupment Policy, as amended and restated on September 5, 2023 (filed herewith) 101 The following financial statements from the Company's Annual Report on Form 10-K for the fiscal year ended January 28, 2024, formatted in Interactive Extensible Business Reporting Language ("IXBRL"): (i) consolidated balance sheets, (ii) consolidated statements of operations, (iii) consolidated statements of comprehensive income, (iv) consolidated statements of cash flows, (v) consolidated statements of shareholders' equity and (vi) the notes to the consolidated financial statements, tagged as blocks of text (filed herewith) 104 Cover page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101) Manageme nt contract or compensatory plan ITEM 16.
+FORM 10-K SUMMARY None.